nendonerd/nendoBlog/README.md

 ## Todo List:
 - [x] fix url issues
 - [x] add https support
+- [x] auto backup(sync) ghost/content & isso/db/comments.db to local
+- [x] auto add isso script for both dev & prod env
 - [ ] make a vscode plugin to upload md files to ghost(should auto compress img and upload them too)
+- [ ] rebuild a fully customized frontend using gatsby
 - [ ] create a mask for guiding wechat user to open in browser
-- [ ] auto backup(sync) ghost/content & isso/db/comments.db to local
 - [ ] learn handlebar and modify the theme
-- [ ] auto add isso script to any scheme
 - [ ] make a todo list tool for the blog
 - [ ] make some logo
-- [ ] rebuild a fully customized frontend using gatsby